 That said, opening all or some of the data to the public can not be ruled out immediately because it is considered too risky.

-There are good reasons to open land records, as appropriate, to the public.
-The infographic shown below lists ten reasons:
+There are compelling reasons to open land records, as appropriate, to the public.
+The infographic shown below shows ten reasons:

 - Increase the prosperity and development